Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Appendix

-We detail the theoretical basis for valuing datasets via the summation of individual influence scores.
-We follow the framework established by \citet{broderick2020automatic} and analyzed by \citet{hu2024most}, which justifies the use of greedy heuristics for subset selection.
+We detail the theoretical basis for valuing a dataset via the summation of individual influence scores.
+We follow the framework established by ZAMinfluence \citep{broderick2020automatic} and analyzed by MISS \citep{hu2024most}, which justifies the use of greedy heuristics for subset selection.